Finding Minimum-Cost Explanations for Predictions made by Tree Ensembles: Preliminaries

-\end{definition} When formalized in propositional logic, minimal explanations are closely related to prime implicants, and thus are sometimes called PI-explanations~\shortcite<e.g.,>{Shih18}.
-Other works sometimes call them subset-minimal explanations~\shortcite<e.g.,>{Ignatiev19}, or sufficient reasons~\shortcite<e.g.,>{Darwiche20}.
+\end{definition} When formalized in propositional logic, minimal explanations are closely related to prime implicants, and thus are sometimes called PI-explanations\cite{Shih18}.
+Other works sometimes call them subset-minimal explanations\cite{Ignatiev19}, or sufficient reasons\cite{Darwiche20}.

 In general, there may be several minimal explanations for a particular prediction.
-Depending on the application domain and target audience, different explanations may be preferable~\shortcite{DARPA21}.
-In the medical domain for example, some explanations may require that the target audience has medical training in order to comprehend concepts captured by variables associated with an explanation, while other explanations may be more suitable for patients, albeit more verbose.
-In this work, we capture this need by providing the means to choose different cost functions depending on the target audience. \begin{definition}[Minimum Explanation] A minimal explanation $E$ is minimum with respect to a cost function $g: \powerset{\{1, \ldots, n\}} \rightarrow \R$ iff indices in $E$ minimize $g$, i.e.,
+Depending on the application domain and target audience, different explanations may be preferable\cite{DARPA21}.
+In the medical domain, for example, some explanations may require that the target audience has medical training in order to comprehend concepts captured by variables associated with an explanation, while other explanations may be more suitable for patients, albeit more verbose.
+In this work, we capture this need by providing the means to minimize the verbosity using different cost functions depending on the target audience. \begin{definition}[Minimum Explanation] A minimal explanation $E$ is minimum with respect to a cost function $g: \powerset{\{1, \ldots, n\}} \rightarrow \R$ iff indices in $E$ minimize $g$, i.e.,

 \end{definition} Note that there may be several minimum explanations for a particular prediction.
 We call the special case $E=\emptyset$ the empty explanation, which is only valid for predictions made by a constant function.
-Some works call minimum explanations minimal-cost explanations~\shortcite<e.g.,>{La21}, and when formalized in a satisfiability modulo theory, they are closely related to minimum satisfying assignments.
+Some works call minimum explanations minimal-cost explanations\cite{La21}, and when formalized in the satisfiability modulo theory, minimum explanations are closely related to minimum satisfying assignments.
 In this work, we focus on explanations that are minimum with respect to the weighted sum $g(I; W) = \sum_{i \in I}w_i$, where $W =(w_1, \ldots, w_n) \in \R_{\ge 0}^n$ is an $n$-tuple with positive weights.
-Due to lack of domain knowledge in many datasets used by researchers for experimental studies, however, all weights in our experiments are fixed to one.
-This is equivalent to the cost function $g(I) = |I|$, which is sometimes called cardinality-minimal explanations~\shortcite<e.g.,>{Ignatiev19}.
+Due to lack of domain knowledge in many datasets used by researchers in experimental studies, however, all weights in our experiments are fixed to one.
+This is equivalent to the cost function $g(I) = |I|$, which is sometimes called cardinality-minimal explanations\cite{Ignatiev19}.